-After 2 days, use the ice pack for 10 - 20 minutes 3 times a day, as needed.
+After 2 days, use the ice pack for 10 to 20 minutes, 3 times a day as needed

 Do not use these medications for the first 24 hours after your injury.
 They may increase the risk of bleeding.

-Talk with your health care provider before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.
+Talk with your doctor before using these medicines if you have heart disease, high blood pressure, kidney disease, or have had stomach ulcers or internal bleeding in the past.

-Do not take more than the amount recommended on the bottle or more than your health care provider advises you to take.
+Do not take more than the amount recommended on the bottle or more than your doctor advises you to take.

 Do not given aspirin to children.

 Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
-If you have liver disease, ask your provider if this medication is safe for you.
+If you have liver disease, ask your doctor if this medication is safe for you.

-Your health care provider will tell you when it is okay to place any weight on your injured ankle.
+Your doctor will tell you when it is OK to place any weight on your injured ankle.

-Most of the time, this will be at least 6 weeks.
+Most of the time, this will be at least 6 to 10 weeks.

 Putting weight on your ankle too soon may mean the bones do not heal properly.